philcryer/randota/README.md

 ## Idea

 I wanted a way to randomly change my Twitter avatar, to a randomly 'glitched' out version, on a set time (currently hourly).
-This method requires that you manually glitch the images you want, drop them in a directory, create a new Twitter App to get permissions to change your avatar, the install and use [Tweepy](https://www.tweepy.org/) to do the heavy lifting, all called by cron.
+This method requires that you manually glitch the images you want, drop them in a directory, create a new Twitter App to get permissions to change your avatar, then install and use [Tweepy](https://www.tweepy.org/) to do the heavy lifting, all called by `cron`.

 ## Steps